 The Company provides a limited product warranty for the use and operation of its products, many of which also contain components manufactured by third parties.
 In effect, the Company is warranting components which it does not manufacture.
-This could give rise to a situation whereby the Company provides a more extensive warranty on these third party components than the Company receives from such third party manufacturers, thus creating some warranty exposure for the Company.
+This could give rise to a situation whereby the Company provides a more extensive warranty on these third party components than the Company receives from such third party manufacturers, thus creating some warranty exposure for the Company, however the exposure of this risk is immaterial.